 Hey, I was looking back at some of the YouTube videos that I’ve done.
-I came across a video about hamstrings and back pain wherein I answered a great question from an EFI loyal subscriber.
-So, I dug it up and share it with you today.
+I came across a video about hamstrings and back pain where I answered a great question from an Exercise For Injuries loyal subscriber.
+So, I dug it up and am sharing it with you today.

 If you have tight hamstrings, check out the article and video below.
-Plus, watch out for new YouTube videos as I am heading off to film more videos for you.
+Watch out for new YouTube videos as I head off to film more videos for you.

 CLICK HERE to watch the YouTube video.

 The hamstrings are one of the most important muscles in your body.
 They’re also known as the “good” muscle group because they help you move efficiently and with less tension on your back.
 They also play an important role in preventing low back pain!